 For fans of jazz and hip hop, Montréal beatmaker Dela has produced the best beat tape of 2010… and it’s free

-The Blue Note artist manages to bridge both worlds, as heard on the Brownswood recording (on this page) of his trio, which played at the 2010 Worldwide Awards in London.
+The Blue Note artist manages to bridge both worlds, as heard on the Brownswood recording (below) of his trio, which played at the 2010 Worldwide Awards in London.

 It was therefore only a matter of time before someone thrust Glasper’s own music even closer to hip hop — and that person was Montréal beatmaker Dela.
 He created 2010’s best beat tape, The Robert Glasper Beat Tape, which comprised samples from Glasper’s recordings.